Men’s Spring Fashion 2023 Guide: Everything You Need To Know

 A mainstay of preppy wardrobes since the 50s, the cardigan is a welcome spring addition, bringing retro vibes to your wardrobe.
 They’re a great way to introduce bold colours, or to break up your look with a grungy oversized silhouette, while they also offer a tactile and textural contrast.

-Simply layer one over a tee with distressed jeans and sneakers for a bohemian look or opt for a more fitted vintage style to capture an old-school collegiate aesthetic.
+Simply layer one over a tee with distressed jeans and sneakers for a bohemian look or opt for a more fitted vintage style to capture an old-school preppy aesthetic.

 Another icon of military menswear, the parka jacket is usually associated with the winter but you can now find a slew of brands designing lightweight technical versions of this iconic piece of outerwear.